lucatacconi/crunz-ui/.github/README.md

 If you have never used Crunz before or want to use the Crunz integrated in the packages, refer to the section [Never used Crunz before](#Never-used-Crunz-before).
 If you want to use Cruz-ui on a version of Crunz previously installed on the user's systems, refer to the section [Usage on a previous installation of Crunz](#Usage-on-a-previous-installation-of-Crunz).

+***Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute" and "Execute and wait log" present in the Tasks table section menu will fail***

 ### Never used Crunz before